8th Annual Graduate Student Workshop

-During the day-long workshop each student selected will present their work during a 45-minute time slot which includes 10-minute presentation of their thesis/dissertation work to date followed by 30-35 minutes of feedback and discussion with mentors.
+The 8th annual graduate student workshop will take place on Wednesday, June 6, 2018, in Oklahoma City, Oklahoma, concurrent with the EDRA49 Pre-Conference Intensives.
+During the day-long workshop each student selected will present their work during a 45-minute time slot which includes 10 minutes presentation of their thesis/dissertation work to date followed by 30-35 minutes of feedback and discussion with mentors.

 These extended workshop session are intended to provide focused feedback on the specific work of the presenter as well as general direction related to furthering and improving graduate-level work.